khanhvu207/khanhvu207.github.io/_posts/2025-04-28-monty_hall.md

 ---
 layout: posts
-title: Monte Hall problem with Baysian inference
+title: Monty Hall problem with Baysian inference
 usemathjax: true
 published: true
 ---

-One simple way to think about the Monte Hall problem is to use Baye's rule.
+One simple way to think about the Monty Hall problem is to use Baye's rule.
 For the sake of completeness, here is the problem statement:

 _Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?_